jreiche/aeo_radar/3_2_Sentinel_1_multitemporal_RGB_generation.md

 ```

 The multitemporal RGB shows various changes throughout the aoi (Fig 3.).
-In order to check the visual parameters (what band is the red channel, etc) you can also adjust and check them in the map layout of GEE (Top right of Fig 3.).
+In order to check the visual parameters (what band is the red channel, etc) you may adjust and check them in the map layout of GEE (Top right of Fig 3.).

 ![fig](/figures/figure_10.png)
 <sub>Figure 3.
 RGB of the first quantile median composites of 2018, 2019 and 2020 for Sentinel-1 VV polarization. </sub>

 > ___
 > ### Question
->__Question 3.2a:__ What areas show the most change and why is that?
-What main class is showing the most change?
+>__Question 3.2a:__ What areas show the most change?
+Is the change equally distributed for all land cover classes?
 >
->__Question 3.2b:__ What do the different colours of the map show us (e.g. What do blue, red and yellow patches indicate?)?
+>__Question 3.2b:__ What do the different colours of the map indicate (e.g.blue, red and yellow patches?)?
 >
->__Question 3.2c:__ Why are some areas of the shore in a different colour?
+>__Question 3.2c:__ Why are some areas along the shoreline in a different colour?
 > ___

 > ___
 > ### Task
 > Create the first quantile median composites of 2018, 2019 and 2020 for Sentinel-1 VH polarization.
-Follow the code above and change if  necessary parts to select the VH polarization.
+Follow the code from above and change if necessary.
 >
->__Question 3.2d:__ How does the RGB change if you calculate it for the VH-polarization instead of the VV?
+>__Question 3.2d:__ How does the RGB change for the VH-polarization instead of VV?
 Why are these areas different?
 > ___